Old Testament: Women

 Approximately 3 references

-Wife of Uriah the Hittite, taken by David in adultery.
-Their first child died, but their second son was Solomon, through whom the messianic line continued.
-Later secured Solomon's succession to the throne (1 Kings 1).
-Listed in Jesus' genealogy as "the wife of Uriah" (Matthew 1:6).
+Wife of Uriah the Hittite, whom David seduced while her husband was at war.
+Their first child died; their second was Solomon, through whom the messianic line ran.
+Years later, Bathsheba secured Solomon's succession against the rival claim of Adonijah (1 Kings 1).
+Matthew lists her in Jesus' genealogy — pointedly — as "the wife of Uriah."

 Key references: 1 Kings 1:15, 1 Kings 1:28, Psalms 51:2